 - Alternate Destination A transport destination other than an emergency department.
-See Alternate Destination Policy (Find 3/14/2011 Procedure directing txp to hospitals) - Behavioral Health The connection between physical health and the well-being of the mind. - Behavioral Health Crisis Any situation in which a person's behavior puts them at risk of hurting themselves or others. - Behavioral Health Navigator An individual who works with a multidisciplinary team to support patients and address the social determinants that impact the patient's health by linking the patient with resources. - Behavioral Health Report A supplement to ESO patient care report documenting a behavioral health patient incident. - CARES Community assistance referral and education services. - Crisis Intervention Officer/team A community-based approach to intervene with incidents involving individuals with mental illness and/or substance use disorders. - Designated Crisis Responder County designated individual identified by statute to evaluate if a person represents harm to self/others, or is gravely disabled and is at imminent risk, or if there is a nonemergent risk due to a substance use disorder or mental disorder. - Force Protection Force protection refers to the concept of protecting fire/EMS personnel, civilians, facilities, equipment, and operations from threats or hazards in order to preserve operational effectiveness. - Grave Disability A person is a threat to self or others based on their expressed thoughts, beliefs, actions, or inability to care for themselves. - Implied Consent Implied consent is consent that is not expressly granted by a person but rather implicitly granted by a person's actions and the facts and circumstances of a particular situation. - Involuntary Transport Transport from one location to the next without informed consent and under the intent of implied consent. - Mental Health Professional A psychiatrist, psychologist, physician assistant working with a supervising psychiatrist, psychiatric advanced registered nurse practitioner, psychiatric nurse, or social worker, and such other mental health professionals as may be defined by rules adopted by the Secretary of Health pursuant to RCW 71.05. - Order of Apprehension to Detain RCW 71.05.153- A DCR may issue an order of apprehension to detain (also known as a "custody authorization" or "custody order") specifying a patient be taken to an emergency department, crisis triage, or crisis center. - Safety Plan A plan and contract between a patient and healthcare provider for safety.
+See Alternate Destination Policy - Behavioral Health The connection between physical health and the well-being of the mind. - Behavioral Health Crisis Any situation in which a person's behavior puts them at risk of hurting themselves or others. - Behavioral Health Navigator An individual who works with a multidisciplinary team to support patients and address the social determinants that impact the patient's health by linking the patient with resources. - Behavioral Health Report A supplement to ESO patient care report documenting a behavioral health patient incident. - CARES Community assistance referral and education services. - Crisis Intervention Officer/team A community-based approach to intervene with incidents involving individuals with mental illness and/or substance use disorders. - Designated Crisis Responder (DCR) County designated individual identified by statute to evaluate if a person represents harm to self/others, or is gravely disabled and is at imminent risk, or if there is a nonemergent risk due to a substance use disorder or mental disorder. - Electronic Health Record (EHR) The electronic record of patient care events completed by medical team. - Grave Disability A person is a threat to self or others based on their expressed thoughts, beliefs, actions, or inability to care for themselves. - Implied Consent Implied consent is consent that is not expressly granted by a person but rather implicitly granted by a person's actions and the facts and circumstances of a particular situation. - Involuntary Transport Transport from one location to the next without informed consent and under the intent of implied consent. - Mental Health Professional A psychiatrist, psychologist, physician assistant working with a supervising psychiatrist, psychiatric advanced registered nurse practitioner, psychiatric nurse, or social worker, and such other mental health professionals as may be defined by rules adopted by the Secretary of Health pursuant to RCW 71.05. - Mobile Data Terminal (MDT) Computer in EMS or LE vehicle that affords asynchronous typed communication. - Order of Apprehension to Detain RCW 71.05.153- A DCR may issue an order of apprehension to detain (also known as a "custody authorization" or "custody order") specifying a patient be taken to an emergency department, crisis triage, or crisis center. - Safety Plan A plan and contract between a patient and healthcare provider for safety.
 It will include names of two individuals and phone numbers the patient can contact for help, two safe activities to use as a diversion, and a safe location to go to in order to avoid stressors. - Voluntary Transport Transport from one location to the next under informed consent. - Vulnerable Person/Population Those by race/ethnicity, age, or socioeconomic status are disadvantaged by inadequate healthcare.